Renaissance Enterprises: Mission

+Renaissance Enterprises provides programming but does not provide art therapy, music therapy, or dance and movement therapy, as they are not trained to do so.
+Unlike Renaissance Enterprises' volunteer staff, art therapists, music therapists, dance therapists, and creative arts therapists are allied and/or mental health care professionals who go through a lengthy educational and training process, complete supervised fieldwork, and pass license or board exams.

 Notability

 In 2006 the executive director was presented with the Mother Teresa Award for this work.

 In 1992, Mother Teresa wrote: "Your work of love in nursing homes, hospitals and for the aged, the neglected and the forgotten is truly the work of peace, for the fruit of love is service and the fruit of service is peace.
 Works of love like yours bring one face to face with God.
 Continue to use music to make the presence of God - His love and compassion better known to those in need - His little ones who have forgotten to smile.
 My prayer is with you in a special way and with all connected with Renaissance Enterprises."

-The organization's work has been featured in several newspapers and magazine, including Time Magazine, USA Today, Catholic Digest, Cover, Mature Years, Daily Word, National Enquirer and Detroit News.
+The organization's work has been featured in Catholic Digest.

-Renaissance is also included in CNN's iReport web presence, with a video and writeup about the organization.

-See the article on Bob Rowe for description of awards and recognition.